TCC-SocialNetwork/social_framework/README.md

 > The User class in SocialFramework implements default modules from Devise.
 See Devise documentation to know all Devise modules and your features.

-> Beyond Devise, the User class has methods that implements the behaviors to users relatinships.
+> Beyond Devise, the User class has methods that implements the behaviors to users relationships.
 You can override any behavior extending the class in other model, like:

 ```ruby